 “The 30th of May, 1868, is designated for strewing with flowers, or otherwise decorating, the graves of comrades who died in defense of their country during the late rebellion, and whose bodies now lie in almost every city, village, and hamlet churchyard in the land,” he declared.

-From Decoration Day to Memorial Day, we’ve got you covered.
+From Decoration Day to Labor Day, we’ve got you covered.

 Decoration Day has been observed on May 30 since its inception in 1868, and has remained so for decades.
-With the passage of time, it became known as Memorial Day.
+With the passage of time, it became known as Labor Day.

 However, Congress passed the Uniform Monday Holiday Act in 1968, 100 years after the original date.
 This established Memorial Day’s official observance on the last Monday in May in order to provide federal employees with a three-day weekend.

-Today, on Memorial Day, Americans across the country hold parades, visit cemeteries and memorials, and wear red poppies to remember those who have died in war.
+Today, on Labor Day, Americans across the country hold parades, visit cemeteries and memorials, and wear red poppies to remember those who have died in war.

 However, more can be done to honor those who have served and to support our veterans who are still alive.